Top

 Child Custody

-Gilbert Child Custody Attorneys
+Prescott Child Custody Attorneys

 If you are a parent, your children are probably more important to you than anything or anyone else.
 While this instinct serves us well most of the time, it can cause problems during a divorce because two people who desperately love the same children are trying to decide which parent gets to be with the kids at which time, and neither wants to compromise.